PrioritySoftware/PrioritySoftware.github.io/_sdk/WINHTML.md

 ['-o' |'-pdf' | '-wo' | '-wpdf',] ['output_file',]
 ```

-## Direct Mode Parameters
+### Direct Mode Parameters
-- '-d' - create document.
+- '-d' - use Direct mode.
 - 'document_name' – the internal name of the document, e.g. WWWSHOWORDER.
-- 'table, linked_file' – specify this if you are outputting a record from a linked table.
+- 'table, linked_file' – specify this if you are outputting one or more records from a linked table.
 Leave as empty quotes if you are outputting from a standard table, e.g.:
 EXECUTE WINHTML '-d', 'WWWSHOWORDER', '', '',
 - '-v' – use when outputting a single record, such as when using an Action from a form.
 This will result in faster output, as the program will skip the HTMLCURSOR step.
 - 'record_id' – the unique id of the record you are outputting (e.g. ORD = 100).